WIOSymphony/WIOSym_InfoChannel/README.md

 # This is a Public repository for the WIOSymphony project
-Main information found in the wikipage of the repositior.
+Go to the Wiki of this repositior to find main info.
+See you there!
 To be updated